mraheem25/threat-composer-ecs/README.md

 ![Build and Push to ECR](images/build-push-ecr.png)

-### Terraform Apply workflow:
+### Terraform Deploy workflow:
 - Trigger: manual run with confirmation.
 - Action: `terraform apply -auto-approve`.
-- Verify: wait 60s then `curl -f https://tm.mrahaeem.co.uk/health.json` to run a health check on the deployed application.
+- Verify: wait 60s then `curl -f https://tm.mrahaeem.co.uk/health.json` to run a health check.

 ![Terraform Deploy](images/terraform-deploy.png)

+---

+## Challenges and Lessons Learned
+Throughout this project, I faced several challenges, which helped me furthen my understanding.
+Some of the challenges icnluded:
+- Application not being accessible to the internet and the tarffic not reaching the ALB.
+- As a Mac user, I had issues running my image.
+I implemented ARM 64 in my clickops task definitions as well as terraform Iac.
+However, when it came to building pipelines, this resulted in very high build times.